 We’d innocently booked some seats near the back of Level 4.
 Which is much, much higher up than it looks on the seating plan.
-There were no screens supplied at that time – or binoculars, for that matter.
-Even the Hubble telescope would have struggled to locate him.
+There were no screens supplied at that time, either – or binoculars, for that matter.
+Even the Hubble telescope would have struggled to locate him on stage.
 Up to this blessed day, none of us could say for certain whether it was really even JT down there – we could have been screaming for the cleaner for all we know.
-And I vowed never to make the same mistake again.
+And I vowed never to make that mistake again.

-To make sure you avoid the same rookie error, please familiarise yourselves with the following two diagrams.
+To avoid the same rookie error, please familiarise yourselves with the following two diagrams.

 This is a seating plan of the O2: